-The North Bay-Mattawa Source Protection Area (SP Area) covers 4,000 km2 and is home to about 80,000 residents.
+The North Bay-Mattawa Source Protection Area (SP Area) covers 4,000 km and is home to about 80,000 residents.
 It is located 350 km north of Toronto and 360 km west of Ottawa.
-The SP Area includes the North Bay-Mattawa Conservation Authority (NBMCA) administrative area (2,800 km2) with its ten member municipalities, as well as the South River watershed.
-Extending the Source Protection Area to include the latter watershed brought the Municipality of Powassan and the Village of South River into the program and added portions of five more municipalities, giving each the opportunity to participate in the project.
+The SP Area includes the North Bay-Mattawa Conservation Authority (NBMCA) administrative area (2,800 km) with its ten member municipalities, as well as the South River watershed.
+Extending the Source Protection Area to include the latter watershed brought additional sections of the Municipality of Powassan and the Village of South River into the program and added portions of five more municipalities, giving each the opportunity to participate in the project.

-In total the Source Protection Authority includes fifteen (15) municipalities, namely: Township of Bonfield, Municipality of Callander, Township of Calvin, Township of Chisholm, Municipality of East Ferris, Township of Joly, Machar Township, Town of Mattawa, Mattawan Township, Papineau- Cameron Township, Municipality of Powassan, Township of Nipissing, City of North Bay, Village of South River, and Strong Township.
+In total the Source Protection Authority includes fifteen (15) municipalities, namely: Township of Bonfield, Municipality of Callander, Township of Calvin, Township of Chisholm, Municipality of East Ferris, Township of Joly, Township of Machar, Town of Mattawa, Municipality of Mattawan, Township of Papineau- Cameron, Municipality of Powassan, Township of Nipissing, City of North Bay, Village of South River, and Township of Strong.
 Not all municipalities in the South River watershed currently have sitting members on the Source Protection Authority board.
 The Source Protection Area crosses a major watershed divide in Ontario with 85% of the territory draining to the Ottawa River basin via the Mattawa River and the remaining 15% draining to Lake Nipissing, which is part of the Great Lakes basin.